-These On-The-Go Granola Bars are a great healthy snack for toddlers + kids that are packaged and ready to pack into a school lunch, in a backpack for an after school snack or in your purse for a playdate treat.
+These On-The-Go Granola Bars are a great snack for toddlers and kids.
+They are packaged and ready to pack into a school lunch, in a backpack for an after-school snack, or in your purse for a playdate treat.
 They are easy to make and require no baking!

 Homemade granola bars are a hot commodity in my house!